What does Wild Justice’s latest challenge mean for shoots

 The real world implications at this point are none.
 While we have to wait to see the results of the review this is the opposite to last years general license fiasco.
 With DEFRA now consulting with the GWCT and other bodies it seems likely the resulting legislation will be similar to what we already know.
 Other than the increased buffer there seem to be little other decided at this stage.

 We wont know for some time whether there will be widespread change but it’s unlikely.
 If gamebirds were having such impacts on SSSI’s it would have already been a talking point.
-This an attempt from Wild Justice to create a thorn in the tail for fieldsports.
+This an attempt from Wild Justice to create a thorn in the side for fieldsports.
 Hopefully we can report back at the start of next year to squash this once and for all.

 The GWCT have released a very handy document breaking down the claims vs the facts.
 The GWCT has been working with DEFRA to create a framework for next year.
 This document is well worth a look and may help with those shoots being affected.